KEINOS/TPL-PHP-HelloWorld/README.md

     composer test
     ```

+3. Change the README.md as it suites your project.

-3. Create an empty Git repository and commit them.
+4. Create an empty Git repository and commit them.

     ```bash
     git init